 It was at this point I made the strategic decision to leave my wine bottle uncorked.
 Didn’t want to run the risk of dulling my reflexes.
 I was taking having so much fun that seriously.

-After a while, it occurred to me just how much of my Dad’s modest disposable income went to my childhood video game addiction.
+After a while, it occurred to me just how much of my Dad’s modest disposable income must have gone to my video game addiction.
 That he never counted the cost is a lesson I’m still trying to fully put into practice.
 He lived his life by a different calculator, where time was the only currency that mattered.
 I couldn’t suppress a smile when I passed by the old Xs and Os football game.
-That’s the one he and I’d play at Fun City (translation: one of the few he understood).
-I remember he’d still be picking his play when the ball was snapped, and I’d take it easy on him to keep things competitive.
+The one he and I’d play at Fun City (translation: one of the few he understood).
+I remember him still picking his play when the ball was snapped, and me taking it easy on him to keep things competitive.
 He was a good sport.

 Free = Great, But Not Better

-A couple hours in, Andy and I were joined by Wolfie, another friend from junior high.
+A couple hours in, Andy and I were joined by Wolfie, a friend I made in junior high and have kept since.
 I spent more teenage mall Fridays with Wolfie than anybody else, our parents graciously taking turns sharing the transportation burden until we got our licenses.
-I hadn’t seen him in awhile, and I couldn’t imagine a more perfect place to catch up.
+I hadn’t seen him in awhile, but couldn’t imagine a more perfect place to catch up.